• Skip to primary navigation

 Looking to use a traditional smoker?
 No worries, using an offset smoker like this Oklahoma Joe's Longhorn is a great option as well.

-Prepping the tri-tip
+Prepping and seasoning tri-tip steak

 Tri tip steak seasoned

-I am NOT a huge fan of smoking steaks at low temperatures until finished, they come out tough in my opinion.
 The best way to smoke a steak is at low temperature for a short time and then finish it off at a high temp, 400°F or higher.

-Temp - Low then HOT
+Temperature - Low then HOT

-Place the tri tip roast on your favorite smoker for 20 minutes at 180°F. After 20 minutes, remove the steak to a plate and tent with aluminum foil.
+• After 20 minutes, remove the steak to a plate and tent with aluminum foil.

-Turn the temperature up to 425°F. When cooking a tri-tip on a pellet grill, I like placing my grill grates inside the smoker to get those nice sear marks on the steak.
+• Turn the temperature up to 425°F. When cooking a tri-tip on a pellet grill, I like placing my grill grates inside the smoker to get those nice sear marks on the steak.

 Grill grates on smoker and taking steak off smoker